ethernal/react-boilerplate/README.md

 # Installation

 Clone this repository and run `yarn install`.
-All dependencies are local to this environment.
+All dependencies are local to this environment except for Typescript that you must install globally.

 If you don't want to use pre-commit hooks for git, just clear the "precommit" command in package.json.